-3.1 The reporting of incidents and near misses moved to Core HR from 1 October 2022 to replace the then-existing reporting system on Your HR.
-This report is the first to be made from the new corporate system.
-The appendix to the report contains a dashboard of the statistical information in relation to health and safety activities for the three-month reporting period October - December 2022.
+3.1 The appendix to the report contains a dashboard of the statistical information in relation to health and safety activities for the three-month reporting period January - March 2023.
 The statistical information also contains an analysis of the key figures in each of the incident and near miss sections.